Sweet Dog

 • Skin that thickens, reddens, darkens or smells bad

-• Crusts, pustules, hair loss
+• Scabs, pustules, hair loss

-• Recurring ear infections
+• Repeated ear infections

 See the vet without delay

-• A red patch that weeps and spreads within hours (hot spot)
+• A red patch that weeps and spreads within hours

 • Ferocious scratching, the dog can't settle and is wearing his skin raw